Mukhamedzhan Tynyshpaev: Political career

-Before graduating, in the winter of 1905-1906, his actions among the young Kadets had earned the attention of the government.
-Tynyshpaev intended to return home to the Almaty region as usual for the holidays, but received a warning that he would be arrested upon arrival.
+Before graduating, in the winter of 1905–1906, his actions among the young Kadets had earned the attention of the government.
+Mūhammedjan intended to return home to the Almaty region as usual for the holidays, but received a warning that he would be arrested upon arrival.
 He remained in St. Petersburg to evade arrest.

-In the final decades of the Russian Empire, Tynyshpaev surveyed and planned railway lines, while also writing as a correspondent for several radical publications: Syn Otechestva, Rech’, Radikal, Russkii Turkestan, and most famously, as one of the founding contributors of Qazaq, which acted as the official party organ for the Alash Orda.
+In the final decades of the Russian Empire, Mūhammedjan surveyed and planned railway lines, while also writing as a correspondent for several radical publications: Syn Otechestva, Rech’, Radikal, Russkii Turkestan, and most famously, as one of the founding contributors of Qazaq, which acted as the official party organ for the Alash Orda.

 In May 1906, he graduated and entered civil service immediately, and that same year was active on the Trans-Caspian Railway.
 He maintained his political connections and was elected, at the age of 28, to the second Duma in 1907, representing his home region.
-Tynyshpaev’s life became a routine of railway work and contributing articles and news stories for 'Qazaq'.
+Mūhammedjan's life became a routine of railway work and contributing articles and news stories for 'Qazaq'.
 Some sources suggest that he was arrested in 1916, though no sentence was passed.
 He wrote on the colonial nature of Tsarist steppe policies in that same year, which may have been the reason for his arrest.
 In February 1917, following the initial Russian Revolution, he published his open letter to the Governor-General of Turkestan.
 The Provision Government, according to Martha Olcott, "chose several Kazakhs who had worked with the Kadet party to be commissars; these included… Mukhammad Tynyshpaev."
-Tynyshpaev was considerably less radical than the members of the Bolshevik movement, and advocated for working with the Tsarist government in cooperation with local populations.
+Mūhammedjan was considerably less radical than the members of the Bolshevik movement, and advocated for working with the Tsarist government in cooperation with local populations.

 He was connected at the time with other Kazakh political figures: Mustafa Chokai, Turar Ryskulov, and Alikhan Bukeikhanov.
-Tynyshpaev was most politically active in the late 1910s.
+Mūhammedjan was most politically active in the late 1910s.
 He was a member of the short-lived Alash autonomy (December 1917 – January, 1920).
 He was also an early leader of the Turkestan (Kokand) Autonomy, the brutal oppression of which (in early 1918) he escaped.
-After the consolidation of Soviet power, Tynyshpaev and most of his cohort were absorbed peacefully into the Soviet system.
+After the consolidation of Soviet power, Mūhammedjan and most of his cohort were absorbed peacefully into the Soviet system.